 Lee Sedol has been widely considered as a forerunner of the new Korean players who can challenge and even surpass Lee Changho.
 In 2003, he has proven it by winning two world competitions, the LG Cup and Fujitsu Cup.
 Perhaps more significant than just winning the titles, he defeated Lee !Changho by 3-1 in the final of LG Cup.
 Considering that Lee !Changho has been almost unbeatable in the finals, especially in a 5 game series, many consider it as a beginning of a new era of Korean Badook (Go), the truth of which we will have to wait and see.

-In the first days of june, several korean sources claimed that Lee would take a 1.5 years period break.
-This information has since been confirmed by Sedol.
-The break is also partially the result of some disputes between Sedol and the Hanguk Kiwon.
+In the first days of June, several Korean sources claimed that Lee would take a 1.5-year break.
+This was later confirmed by Sedol.
+The break was partially the result of some disputes between Sedol and the Hanguk Kiwon.
 He was expected to start playing again in January 2011.
 See also here

 He returned to active Go playing in 2010, a year earlier than expected.
 Far from having a negative effect on his strength, he appears to have come back even stronger.
 As of 27th April 2010 he has not lost a single game this year!
 (24 wins in a row, including 12 games in international tournaments).
 As of 4 June 2010 he obtained his 800th win in career (11th player of the Hankuk Kiwon.
 See also here).
 Complete win/los record at the end of 2009 is here.